Man in blue shirt smiles looking at laptop as he reclines on a couch

 3. Your credit score is a number based on your credit history, but the two aren’t the same thing.

-If you’re applying for an additional credit card, seeking additional funds with a loan, or other ways to expand your credit, you may need to review your credit score to assess whether you’ll be approved.
-Or you may be applying for a credit card for the first time and want to know how important your credit history is for your financial future.
+If you’re applying for an additional credit card, seeking additional funds with a personal loan, or applying for an apartment, you may need to review your credit score to assess whether you’ll be approved.
+Or maybe you’re applying for a credit card for the first time and want to know how important your credit history is for your financial future.

 If you’re curious about credit history and credit scores, review this guide to help you better understand these important financial terms.